chewy441014/notes-tracker/README.md

 ## Description

-View, create and delete notes in this simple web app, hosted on Github and Heroku (as of 10/27/22).
+View, create and delete notes in this simple web app, hosted on Github and Heroku.

 ## Usage